cybergu0ck/notes/engineering/software-engineering/compsci-fundamentals/data-structures/03-linked-lists.md

 # Singly Linked List

-_A singly linked list is a linear data structure consisting of a sequence of elements called nodes._
+_A linked list is a data structure consisting of nodes where each node contains a value and a reference (or link) to the next node in the sequence._

-- Uses of Singly Linked Lists are as follows:
+- Singly linked list are used because of it's advantages:
   - Insertion and Deletion at the begining of the list is O(1).
   - They are memory efficient as they don't need contigous memory like arrays.